-Republicans still love Nancy Pelosi
+Trump and Republicans still love Nancy Pelosi

 - Republicans however wasted no time tying Nancy Pelosi to Jon Ossoff

-Atlanta (CNN)She's no longer House speaker, her party has no power on Capitol Hill and the Democratic president has left office.
+Atlanta (CNN)President Donald Trump loves Nancy Pelosi.
+The Republican Party loves Nancy Pelosi.

-But Republicans still love Nancy Pelosi -- because she helps them win elections.
+That's because they think she helps them win elections.
+And they've been winning a lot.

+"I certainly hope the Democrats do not force Nancy P out.
+That would be very bad for the Republican Party - and please let Cryin' (Senate Minority Leader) Chuck (Schumer) stay!"
+Trump tweeted Thursday morning as some Democrats call for their House minority leader's ouster after Tuesday's special election loss in Georgia.

-In a high-stakes special election in Georgia -- the most expensive House race in history -- the GOP dusted off the same playbook it has used effectively since the Republican wave of 2010: Hammering Democratic candidates with a relentlessly anti-Pelosi message that drives out the conservative base.
+The Georgia contest was the most expensive House race in history, and the GOP dusted off the same playbook it has used effectively since the Republican wave of 2010: Hammering Democratic candidates with a relentlessly anti-Pelosi message that drives out the conservative base.

 Democrat Jon Ossoff never found an answer for the attacks -- and Republican Karen Handel won Tuesday night by 4 percentage points.